RESETHACKER-COMMUNITY/What-Is-RESETHACKER/README.md

 > ResetHacker team got appreciated with a certificate for contributing to the RESTCON event.

 - [1 October 2020]
-> Team leader of ResetDeveloper(Altaf Shaikh) announced his 1st webinars on "Importance of Python and cybersecurity."
+> Team leader of ResetDeveloper (Altaf Shaikh) announced his 1st webinars on "Importance of Python and cybersecurity."

 - [24th September 2020]
 > RH_Security assigned the task to create a Pentesting report Samples, Quotation, T&c for ResetHacker website.

-- [1 August 2020]
-> Task assigned to ResetHacker graphics department regarding creating Certificate for CTF winners.
-> Thank you to our

 - [

 √ Updating Soon